Feng shui – the Chinese art of placement

 Q: Kensington Palace?
 You did a consultation for Princess Diana?

-JC: Yes.
-Unfortunately the palace was riddled with geopathic stress.
+Jan: Yes.
+Unfortunately, the palace was riddled with geopathic stress.
 The chair Prince Charles liked to sit on was at the crossing point of three different negative lines.
-And there was a very strong line across the bottom of their bed – and I’ve noticed a pattern that when couples have this line, one or both becomes unfaithful.
+And there was a very strong line across the bottom of their bed – and I’ve noticed a pattern that when couples have this line, one or both become unfaithful.
 Anyway, the best thing I could recommend was that she should move – which of course, she couldn’t.
-Failing that I recommended she move some of the furniture – and that she stay elsewhere as much as possible and travel more.
+Failing that I recommended she move some of the furniture and that she stay elsewhere as much as possible and travel more.

 Q: I suppose she couldn’t really sell it.